-Thus far, many studies have been conducted to assess the impact of digital transformation on the risk acceptance behavior of banks, and the results of these studies are not consistent.
-Some studies suggest that digital transformation has altered the business model of banks and increased their risk-taking levels.
-This can be explained by the continuous development of digital technologies, particularly financial technology, which has led to the establishment of market-driven interest rates, thereby changing the capital structure of commercial banks and increasing their debt servicing costs.
-To cope with rising costs, banks often invest in higher-risk projects that yield higher returns.
-Furthermore, digital transformation facilitates easier access to financial resources, extending to areas that traditional financial institutions could not reach, such as underqualified loan applicants and small and microenterprises.
-As a result, large amounts of capital are being redirected to online platforms, bypassing traditional financial institutions like commercial banks.
-This impacts the core profit-generating activities of commercial banks, especially lending activities.
-Additionally, recurring payments such as electricity, water, gas, insurance, and capital, which are typically paid through banks, may be replaced by Fintech organizations, potentially affecting the revenue generated from providing these services.
-Therefore, to offset these declining profits, banks may increase their involvement in high-risk investment activities.
+Many research have been undertaken to analyze the impact of digital transformation on bank risk-taking behavior, but the findings are inconsistent.
+Some studies suggest that digital transformation has altered banks' business models and increased their risk-taking levels.9 This can be explained by the continuous development of digital technologies, particularly financial technology, which has resulted in the emergence of market-driven interest rates, altering the commercial banks' capital structure of and raising servicing costs.10 To deal with rising expenses, banks frequently invest in riskier projects with larger returns.
+Furthermore, digital transformation simplifies access to financial resources, extending to areas that traditional financial institutions could not reach, such as underqualified loan applicants and small and microenterprises.11 As a result, enormous sums of money are being transferred to internet platforms, circumventing traditional financial institutions such as commercial banks.
+This affects commercial banks' fundamental profit-generating activities, especially lending activities.12 Additionally, recurring payments such as electricity, water, gas, insurance, and capital, which are normally made through banks, may be substituted by Fintech organizations, potentially reducing revenue from these services.13 To offset these declining profitability, banks may boost their participation in high-risk investment activities.

-In contrast to the above view, some other studies have shown that the process of digital transformation may reduce the risk-taking behavior of commercial banks by improving the information asymmetry between customers and banks, reducing transaction costs, enhancing credit risk management, and increasing stability in operations.
-The development of financial technology can help save or replace basic production factors such as capital, labor, and land, thereby reducing the operational costs of commercial banks.
-As a result, banks are forced to innovate their business models, offer online products and services, open new markets, attract more customers, and enhance business efficiency.
-When operational efficiency improves, banks tend to reduce high-risk acceptance behavior.
-Additionally, when digital transformation occurs rapidly, it creates conditions for banks to accumulate net income and reduce the tendency to allocate capital to high-risk projects, thus promoting financial technology innovation and activity diversification while simultaneously reducing high-risk acceptance behavior.
-In terms of risk management, commercial banks can leverage digital technologies to improve efficiency, accuracy, timeliness, and stability in risk management activities, especially in identifying and assessing risks.
-Digital technologies help banks overcome time and space limitations, expand customer reach, and diversify data sources, thus effectively addressing issues such as information shortages and untimely updates.
-Furthermore, the application of artificial intelligence and big data can accelerate the intellectualization of risk assessment activities.
-The enhanced effectiveness of risk management will contribute to reducing high-risk acceptance behavior among bank managers.
+In contrast to the preceding view, some other studies have found that the process of digital transformation may reduce commercial banks' risk-taking behavior by improving information asymmetry between customers and banks, lowering transaction costs, enhancing credit risk management, and increasing operational stability.^{8,14} Financial technology advancements can assist save or replace essential production components such as capital, labor, and land, lowering commercial banks' operational expenses.
+As a result, banks are compelled to innovate their business models, offer online products and services, enter new markets, attract more customers, and improve business efficiency.
+When operational efficiency improves, banks tend to reduce their high-risk acceptance behavior.7 Furthermore, rapid digital transformation creates conditions for banks to accumulate net income and reduce the tendency to allocate capital to high-risk projects, promoting financial technology innovation and activity diversification while decreasing high-risk acceptance behavior.
+In terms of risk management, commercial banks can use digital technologies to increase the efficiency, accuracy, timeliness, and stability of their risk management activities, especially when identifying and assessing risks.
+Digital technologies enable banks to overcome time and distance constraints, broaden client reach, and diversify data sources, thereby effectively addressing difficulties such as information scarcity and late updates.
+Moreover, the application of artificial intelligence and big data can accelerate the intellectualization of risk assessment activities.
+The enhanced effectiveness of risk management will contribute to reducing high-risk acceptance behavior among bank managers.7

-In addition to studies that indicate a linear relationship between digital transformation and the risk acceptance behavior of banks, some other studies have highlighted a non-linear U-shaped relationship between Fintech and the risk-taking behavior of banks.
-Specifically, in the early stages, the development of Fintech threatens bank profits and increases their risk acceptance levels; however, as banks begin to collaborate with Fintech companies, this partnership drives technological upgrades, business innovation, and service optimization, which enhances bank stability and reduces risk acceptance behavior.
-In contrast, there is empirical research that points to the impact of internet finance on the risk acceptance behavior of banks in a U-shaped non-linear form.
-The authors of this study argue that, in the early stages of internet finance development, commercial banks benefit from reduced management costs and lower levels of risk acceptance; however, as internet finance progresses, capital costs increase, exacerbating the risk-taking behavior of banks.
+In addition to studies that indicate a linear relationship between digital transformation and the risk acceptance behavior of banks, some other studies have highlighted a non-linear U-shaped relationship between Fintech and the risk-taking behavior of banks.^{15,16} Specifically, in the early stages, the development of Fintech threatens bank profits and increases their risk acceptance levels; However, as banks begin to collaborate with Fintech companies, this partnership drives technological upgrades, business innovation, and service optimization, which enhances bank stability and reduces risk acceptance behavior.
+In contrast, there is empirical research that points to the impact of internet finance on the risk acceptance behavior of banks in a U-shaped non-linear form.17 The authors of this study argue that, in the early stages of internet finance development, commercial banks benefit from reduced management costs and lower levels of risk acceptance; however, as internet finance progresses, capital costs increase, exacerbating the risk-taking behavior of banks.